poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ## X11 vs Wayland
 I have an amd GPU and I still use Xorg.
 I tried using Sway with Wayland and it felt like torturing myself.
 I'm gonna give Wayland an other try but not in the next few years.
-So what was my problem?
+So what were my problems?
 There were many and I'm sure most of them have a fix but as a user I live by the philosophy of least resistance - I'm gonna use the software that causes the least amount of friction and allows me to